AvilaAndre/SGI/tp3/README.md

 - Obstacle Park: the different obstacles are inside fences.
 The camera changes position from the car to them when it's time to pick one.

-- HUD: an important informative part, prsent in the initial and final menus, as well as in the race.
-In the inicial menu, the HUD is composed by the title of the game, the FEUP logo, and the students' names.
+- HUD: an important informative part, present in the initial and final menus, as well as in the race.
+In the initial menu, the HUD is composed by the title of the game, the FEUP logo, and the students' names.
 In he final menu, the HUD has more components: it indicates who won and who lost (and the player's inputed name) - based in who completed the 3 mandatory laps first -, the level of difficulty that was played, the player's and the opponents times.
 Besides that, the buttons are also part of the HUD in this menu: they allow the game to be replayed with the exact same settings (Replay button), or for the player to change them and play again (Menu button).
 During the race, 3 different components are visible: on the top center of the screen, a counter that keeps track of each lap's time; on the top right side, the lap counter, and on the bottom left, the car's speed.

 - Collisions: